You Betcha: 16 Facts About FX's Fargo

 While there was plenty of real freezing to go around, the production couldn’t always rely on a steady stream of real snow.
 The show used a fake concoction made of shredded rice cakes that proved bothersome to the actors; it made their shoes so slick it was hard to walk without slipping, and breathing it in resulted in bronchial irritation.

-When the series announced it would be taking advantage of the tax breaks available to television productions shooting in Canada, the city of Fargo, North Dakota let out a collective sigh.
-“I was afraid they might want to shoot it in Canada,” said Charley Johnson, president of the city’s visitor’s bureau.
+When the series announced it would be taking advantage of the tax breaks available to television productions shooting in Canada, the city of Fargo, North Dakota, let out a collective sigh of disappointment.
+“I was afraid they might want to shoot it in Canada,” Charley Johnson, president of the city’s visitor’s bureau, said.
 The state has no film commission to offer any financial breaks, but they do have a wood chipper at their tourist center.